Afterlife: Ancient Egyptian religion

 The afterlife played an important role in Ancient Egyptian religion, and its belief system is one of the earliest known in recorded history.
-When the body died, parts of its soul known as ka (body double) and the ba (personality) would go to the Kingdom of the Dead.
-While the soul dwelt in the Fields of Aaru, Osiris demanded work as restitution for the protection he provided.
+When the body died, parts of its soul known as ka (body double) and the ba (personality) would go to the afterlife, which is known to Egyptians as the "Kingdom of the Dead".
+To sustain the ka, the living provided offerings of food and drink, which were believed to nourish the ka's spiritual needs.

+The ka would reunite with the deceased's spirit and enjoy eternal life in the Fields of Aaru, a paradise reserved for the righteous.
+However, Osiris demands work as restitution for the protection he provides.
 Statues were placed in the tombs to serve as substitutes for the deceased.

 Arriving at one's reward in afterlife was a demanding ordeal, requiring a sin-free heart and the ability to recite the spells, passwords, and formulae of the Book of the Dead.
 In the Hall of Two Truths, the deceased's heart was weighed against the Shu feather of truth and justice taken from the headdress of the goddess Ma'at.
 If the heart was lighter than the feather, they could pass on, but if it were heavier they would be devoured by the demon Ammit.